Roeiazran/OOP/Logical_Expressions/README.md

 Expression e = new Xor(new And(new Var("x"), new Var("y")), new Val(true));
 ```

-Given an expression the programm will provide the alibity to:
+Given an expression the programm will provide the following features:

 1. ``` e.toString()``` Represnts the expression as a string.